Causal Consistency for Reversible Multiparty Protocols: Reversible Multiparty Protocols

-where $N_6$ is for the rest of the system.
-Notice that this reduction has added a running function on a fresh $k$.
-This fresh $k$ is also used within the type stored in the monitor $s_\pC$.
+where $N_6$ stands for the rest of the system.
+Notice that this reduction has added a running function on a fresh $\kappa$, which is also used within the type stored in the monitor $s_\pC$.

 The reduction $M_8 \fw M_9$ completes the code mobility from $\pB$ to $\pC$: the now active thunk will execute $\pB$'s implementation from $\pC$'s location.
-This justifies the premise $\p = \er \,\vee\, \p \in \names{\er, h_i}$ present in Rules~\fwcolor{\textsc{(Out)}}, \fwcolor{\textsc{(In)}}, \fwcolor{\textsc{(Sel)}} and ~\fwcolor{\textsc{(Bra)}} (and in their backward counterparts): when executing previously received mobile code, the participant mentioned in the location (i.e., $\pC$) and that mentioned in the located process (i.e., $\pB$) may differ.
+This justifies the premise $\p = \er \,\vee\, \p \in \names{\er, h}$ present in Rules~\fwcolor{\textsc{(Out)}}, \fwcolor{\textsc{(In)}}, \fwcolor{\textsc{(Sel)}}, and ~\fwcolor{\textsc{(Bra)}} (and in their backward counterparts): when executing previously received mobile code, the participant mentioned in the location (i.e., $\pC$) and that mentioned in the located process (i.e., $\pB$) may differ.
 Further forward reductions from $M_9$ will modify the cursor in the type stored in monitor $s_\pB$ based on the process behavior located at $\key{\loc_4}{\pC}$.